Religion in England: Church of England (Anglicanism)

 The church regards itself as the continuation of the Catholic church introduced by St Augustine's late 6th-century mission to Kent as part of the Christianisation of Anglo-Saxon England, although this is disputed owing to procedural and doctrinal changes introduced by the 16th-century English Reformation, particularly the Thirty-Nine Articles of Religion and the Book of Common Prayer.
 In 2010, the Church of England counted 25 million baptised members out of the 41 million Christians in Great Britain's population of about 60 million.
 In 2009, it claimed to baptise one in eight newborn children.

 In 2018, research conducted by YouGov found that 56% of Christians in England identified as members of the Church of England.
 The same study found that 63% of those identifying with the Church of England "never or hardly" attend church.
+In 2016, according to a research survey, 19.8% of the population of England and Wales identified as Anglican; additionally half of those who reported being raised Anglican identified as 'No religion.'
 Generally, anyone in England may marry or be buried at their local parish church, whether or not they have been baptised in the church.
 Actual attendance has declined steadily since 1890, with around one million, or 10% of the baptised population attending Sunday services on a regular basis, defined as once a month or more.
 Three million- roughly 15%- join Christmas Eve and Christmas services.
 In 2012, there were around 18 000 active and ordained clergy.

 The Free Church of England is another Anglican denomination which separated from the Church of England in the 19th century in opposition to shifts in doctrine and ceremony which brought the established church closer to Roman Catholicism.
 The Free Church of England is in communion with the Reformed Episcopal Church in the United States and Canada.